Fliplet/fliplet-cli/docs/API/fliplet-core.md

 Fliplet.Studio.onEvent(function (event) {
   if (event.type === 'foo') {
     // Confirm the event is meant to be processed
-  }
+    // All other attributes sent from the Fliplet.Studio.emit() should also be available }
 });
 ```